 Birthdays can be transitional and reflective.
-Originally my daughter Heather set me up with this blogging site and for over a year I avoided it, mainly for technophobia.
+Originally my daughter Heather set me up with this blogging site on a birth day, but for over a year I avoided it, mainly for technophobia.
 I do love writing so I did give in to the urge and then fell in love with the idea.
 Through a mixup mostly on my part the annual dues did not get paid.
 My old title had been made inaccessible, but worse than that, instead the owners set it up as a porno site.
 From that experience my education advanced a little and communications improved.

 A few random thoughts: